yokesh-zohocorp/Zoho-CRM-Widget-using-NPM-Packages/README.md

 Your packed files will be located in the `dist` folder.
 Upload the generated file in Zoho CRM, and you're all set!

+If you're curious about incorporating React into your widgets, You can find a demonstration [here](https://github.com/Athulpreman/React-project-zipping)

 Happy Coding!!! 🚀